 - Become a spokesperson for your company.
 Even if you’re not in sales try to see if you get another account for your firm.
 Search for idea that could being in money or cut expenses.

 - Be sure the boss knows your value.
 It is YOUR responsibility to make sure that your manager and boss knows your accomplishments.
+Keep a record of your achievements and tactfully include them when reviews come up.

 - Be a team player and occasionally lead.
 Pitch in when it’s crunch time and help the team to meet goal.
 Try to keep a positive attitude and avoid known complainers who sap morale.
 Without irritating your co-workers too much or your manager, take the lead on some projects.